Downloading Tomb Raider: Anniversary PC Savegame and Profile Files

 HOW DO I DOWNLOAD A PROFILE FROM THIS SITE AND TRANSFER IT INTO MY GAME?

-1. First, CHOOSE the TRAProfile file(s) you want.
-This site includes three possibilities:
+1. First, CHOOSE the TRAProfile file(s) you want:

 NOTE: If you have only finished part of the game so far but have missed a few artifacts and relics, you should probably download the TRA_level_profiles.zip file and use the profile for the level you just finished playing.
 That way, you'll get all the artifacts and relics for the levels you've completed, but you will still have the opportunity to find the remaining ones yourself.